russellelliott/russellelliott.github.io/README.md

 My Github Pages repo can be found at:
 https://github.com/russellelliott/russellelliott.github.io/

-And, soon, you can see my customized homepage at:
+My customized homepage is at:
 http://russellelliott.github.io/